Ian2731/Budget-Election-Analysis/README.md

-  (Total number of months included in the dataset) (Net total amount of "Profit/Losses" over the entire period) (Average of the changes in "Profit/Losses" over the entire period -Greatest increase in profits (date and amount) over the entire period) (Greatest decrease in losses (date and amount) over the entire period)
+  (Total number of months included in the dataset) (Net total amount of "Profit/Losses" over the entire period) (Average of the changes in "Profit/Losses" over the entire period (Greatest increase in profits (date and amount) over the entire period) (Greatest decrease in losses (date and amount) over the entire period)

 Using the election poll csv I am creating a script that calculates: